subhadeep-sg/supply-chain-integration/PROGRESS.md

 - UI Improvements, Adding success/failure message on submit, descriptions for input fields.
 - Add more models for improvement of forecasting logic, maybe add multiple years of predictions, allow model switching.
 - Storing predictions as a log.
-- Containerize with Docker, deploy on a platform (Render, Heroku etc.)
+- Containerize with Docker, deploy on a platform (Render, Heroku etc.).
+- I've just realized there is another thing I've missed about the forecast prediction.
+So the dataset is working with 2017 Dollar value so any prediction will be adjusted to that year, so giving the output for 2022 will involve a conversion to display on the user's end.